 Even in his elder years, Kenobi remains a formidable Form III practitioner.Source: Insider #62: Fightsaber

-Despite being aged and out of practice against another Force user for seventeen years, Obi-Wan Kenobi contends with Darth Vader.
+Despite being aged and out of practice against another Force user for seventeen years, Obi-Wan Kenobi duels evenly with Darth Vader.
 Vader is unable to break Obi-Wan's defenses, and though Obi-Wan tires under Vader's powerful assaults, it is only his voluntary surrender that allows Vader to cut him down:

 During the fateful duel with Darth Vader aboard the Death Star, the tall and powerful Sith Lord cannot break Obi-Wan's defenses until Kenobi voluntarily yields.Source: Insider #62: Fightsaber

 "I have been waiting a long time, Obi-Wan Kenobi," Darth Vader intoned solemnly.
 "We meet again at last.
 The circle has been completed."
 Kenobi sensed satisfaction beneath the hideous mask.
 "The presence I sensed earlier could only have been you."

 Kenobi regarded the great form blocking his retreat and nodded slowly.
 He gave the impression of being more curious than impressed.
 "You still have much to learn."

 "You were once my teacher," Vader admitted, "and I learned much from you.
 But the time of learning has long passed, and I am the master now."